PineappleTrebuchet/dotfiles/README.md

 # Personal Dotfiles

-These are the dotfiles for my daily driver!
+These were the dotfiles for my daily driver, until I switched to the Everforest color scheme.
 I use EndeavourOS alongside SwayWM (with Niri support), but these should work on any distro.
 Feel free to use these for inspiration or as a template for your own dotfiles.

 Keep in mind that these dotfiles aren't drag-and-drop ready and that this repo is mainly for personal use.
 There are a couple of absolute paths that require you to manually tweak them (the background in the Sway config comes to mind).